humlib/humlib-be/README.md

 # humlib-be
-Backend for HumLib - The Human Library for Computer Science
+Backend for HumLib - The Human Library in Computer Science